Bambo-Rambo/RNG-Guides/HordeRNG.md

 Run away from the battle, and enter the bag again.

-In Tiny Finder, choose the encounter slot you want to hit, select "Any slot" for HA if you want your target to have its Hidden ability, check the "Sync" box if you want to sync the nature and if playing ORAS, ignore the flute boxes unless you care about the exact level of the Pokemon.
+In Tiny Finder, choose the encounter slot you want to rng for, if you want your target to have its Hidden ability choose "Any slot", check the "Sync" box if you want to sync the nature and if playing ORAS, ignore the flute boxes unless you care about the exact level of the Pokemon.

-Press "Update" and these are the indexes that meet your requirements.
+Press "Update" and the tool will show all indexes that meet your requirements in the selected range.
 You may target any of them (probably the earliest one).

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/Horde/Horde6.png)

-The earliest index with slot 3, HA and nature sync requires 49 advancements.
+The earliest one with slot 3, HA and nature sync requires 49 advancements.

 Here are some ways to advance inside the bag: